Editing

 :[count]N[ext]! [count] [++opt] [+cmd] Edit [count] previous file in argument list.
 Discard any changes to the buffer.
 Also see ++opt and +cmd.

-:[count]prev[ious] [count] [++opt] [+cmd] :prev :previous Same as :Next.
+:[count]prev[ious] [count] [++opt] [+cmd] :prev :previous [a Same as :Next.
 Also see ++opt and +cmd.

-:rew :rewind :rew[ind] [++opt] [+cmd] Start editing the first file in the argument list.
+:rew :rewind [A :rew[ind] [++opt] [+cmd] Start editing the first file in the argument list.
 This fails when changes have been made and Vim does not want to abandon the current buffer.
 Also see ++opt and +cmd.

 :rew[ind]! [++opt] [+cmd] Start editing the first file in the argument list.
 Discard any changes to the buffer.
 Also see ++opt and +cmd.